spleendid/translation/README.md

 Translation
 ===========

-Some translation from English to Chinese, include articles, paper, and books, perhaps.
+Some translation from English to Chinese, include articles, paper, and books, etc.

 Author: caoxudong818@gmail.com